janriemer/export-my-github/README.md

 ## 	Prerequisites
 1. Node >= 8
-2. Make sure you have created a [personal access token](https://github.com/settings/tokens) with read access for your Github account on the following entities:
+2. Create a [personal access token](https://github.com/settings/tokens) with read access for your Github account on the following entities:

 - [x] repo
     - [x] repo:status